 4. Flight vouchers

-Again, going back to my earlier point, expats tend to also be great travellers so a flight voucher is always a winner when you are thinking about those gift ideas for overseas relatives.
+Again, going back to my earlier point, expats tend to also be great travellers (keeping fingers crossed that Covid gives the poor travel industry some respite in 2021) to so a flight voucher is always a winner when you are thinking about those gift ideas for overseas relatives.
 FlightGift.com have a gift card that has the flexibility to cover 300 airlines from 70 countries.

 5. An annual pass to local attractions